Neutrino transition dipole moments in light of the KM3NeT event: THE TRANSITION DIPOLE PORTAL

 An active neutrino can upscatter to a heavier sterile neutrino in collisions with SM particles.
-For high masses, the interaction with electrons does not provide the required center of mass energy, and, therefore, one needs to consider neutrino scattering on nuclei.
-Depending on the momentum transfer to the nucleus the cross sections can be split into three regimes: 1) coherent scattering on the whole nucleus, 2) diffractive scattering where a nucleon is kicked out of the nucleus and, 3) deep inelastic scattering (DIS) where the momentum transfer is large enough to probe the internal structure of the nucleon such that the interaction is best modeled as a scattering on the partonic constituents of the nucleon directly.
+For high masses, the interaction with electrons does not provide the required center-of-mass energy, and, therefore, one needs to consider neutrino scattering on nuclei.
+Depending on the momentum transfer to the nucleus the cross sections can be split into three regimes: (i) coherent scattering on the whole nucleus, (ii) diffractive scattering where a nucleon is kicked out of the nucleus, and (iii) deep inelastic scattering (DIS) where the momentum transfer is large enough to probe the internal structure of the nucleon such that the interaction is best modeled as a scattering on the partonic constituents of the nucleon directly.
 The elastic and diffractive scattering regimes turn out to be subleading at the large energies we are interested in.
 We model them following the method outlined in \cite{Magill:2018jla,Huang:2022pce} and include them in our analysis.
-To avoid cluttering the manuscript, we relegate their description to Appx. \ref{Appx:Elastic_inelastic} and focus on the DIS cross section here.
+To avoid cluttering the manuscript, we relegate their description to the Appendix \ref{Appx:Elastic_inelastic} and focus on the DIS cross section here.